 List any national certification, state license, and/or other credential required.

-- Business requirements: Check your institution’s contractor eligibility requirements for businesses and independent contractors.
+Check your institution’s contractor eligibility requirements for businesses and independent contractors.
 These requirements may include having appropriate business licensure, proof of insurance, or professional references from other institutions who have previously used their services.

 In general, a two-hour minimum is standard per assignment and is a commonly accepted practice in higher education and across community, medical, and legal settings.
-During this two-hour block, the service provider has reserved its time for your needs and will decline other employment opportunities.
+During this two-hour block, the service provider has reserved their time for your needs and will decline other employment opportunities.
 In some cases, this practice may also include travel time incurred.

 Hourly pay rates depend on a number of factors, including qualifications (credentials, education and training, content knowledge, experience), overhead costs built into the rate, and geographical location (higher rates based on higher costs of living).

-- Parking fees.
 Parking reimbursement, discounts, or passes should be considered when negotiating terms.
 A common example is a campus parking fee for surface lots or structures.
 If there is a campus parking fee, is the institution or vendor responsible for this cost?
 In this scenario, the availability and price of parking at your campus can be a significant factor in recruiting service providers.
 Parking can also be negotiated on a case-by-case basis.

-- Overtime charges.
 If a request goes beyond the scheduled time, how will overtime services be accounted for and billed?